wa7nwp/nwp2019/19500_nwp20/19520_ham_mesh.md

   The AR150 has DHCP so establishing connection is simple matter of connecting to the travel router with the programming device.
 + Turn off Internet, or unplug existing Ethernet cable, on the computer being used.
 + Plug computer ethernet into the AR150 LAN port
-+ Open a CMD window, run IPCONFIG command to verify a new IP address has been assigned
++ Open a CMD window, run IPCONFIG command to verify a new IP address has been assigned.
 ```
    Default Gateway of  192.168.8.1
    IPv4 Address device 192.168.8.154